cakraocha/udacity-devops-capstone-ica/README.md

 - Build Kubernetes clusters
 - Deploy the app or website using the Kubernetes clusters

+## Pipeline Design
+Create eksctl kubernetes cluster -> Linting -> Build Docker Image -> Push Docker Image to Dockerhub -> Set config AWS EKS -> Set current kubectl context -> Create Blue replication controller -> Create Green replication controller -> Create the service in Kubernetes cluster in charge of routing traffic to Blue replication controller and expose to outside world ->
+Wait for user's approval -> Update the service to redirect to Green

+## Project Requirement
+Make sure you have installed these requirements to use the CI/CD pipeline:
+- Jenkins
+- Blueocean Plugin in Jenkins
+- Pipeline-AWS Plugin in Jenkins
+- AWS Account
+- AWS CLI
+- Docker and Docker Account
+- Pip
+- eksctl
+- kubectl

 ## Project Step-by-step
 1. Install Jenkins
 2. Configure Jenkins plugin